TheWayToGG/LastPod/README.md

 # LastPod
 LastPod - game based on Project Boost by GameDev.tv Team, created during amazing Complete C# Unity Developer 3D: Learn to Code Making Games by Ben Tristem and Rick Davidson.

-Game is a simple simulation of a emergency pod pilot who needs to go acress the map, controls:
+Game is a simple simulation of a emergency pod pilot who needs to go across the map, controls:

 Arrow keys - Rotation
 Spacebar - Thrust